 North America and Europe are prominent markets for the product owing to the increasing research and development activities along with growing consumer demand in the region.
 Changing demographics in North America and Europe have resulted in growing demand for healthcare facilities.
 This has been an important factor for medical advancements and contributed to the increasing use of the material over the past few years.

 Growing aging population has led to rising incidences of osteoarthritis, which will increase bioceramics consumption for knee and hip joint replacements and implants.
-However, volatility in alumina prices is expected to have a negative impact on the industry expansion.
+However, volatility in alumina prices is expected to have a negative impact on industry expansion.
 Medical polymers which have properties similar to bioceramics are expected to hinder growth over the forecast period.
 Partial joint replacements and minimally invasive techniques along with the reduction in surgery cost are expected to open new opportunities for market growth over the forecast period.

 U.S. bioceramics market revenue, by material, 2012 - 2022 (USD Million)